liliatabea/myPortfolio/content/blog/Gottlieber/index.md

 <div id="premiumLine">

-For the 2021 <strong>Premium Line</strong> relaunch, I designed the base package plus four different sleeves.
+For the 2021 Premium Line relaunch, I designed the base package plus four different sleeves.
 The color-coded background reflects the assortments.
 The border and little Swiss cross are printed in gold, and the background pattern varnished with a transparent gloss.

 </div>